 Why is a trap without water in it a big deal?

-A trap without and water barrier in the belly of the trap can cause sewer gases to escape into the house.
+A sewer trap without and water barrier in the belly of the trap can cause sewer gases to escape into the house.
 It is advisable to use legal bends to alleviate extreme pitch in pipe before the waste water enters a sewer trap.
 The other and more advisable option is to run the drain line with less pitch to avoid using unnecessary bends.
 In short, there are cases where too much pitch on a sewer line can cause plumbing problems and issues.

 Three other points to keep in mind when installing drain pipe inside a building: